alexhunsley/swift-testing-wildcards/README.md

     }
 ```

 The crucial part is the `RetryParam.variants` bit where we specify the values each property can take.
-The use of `.values` means we're explicitly giving all the possible values, and `.wild` means "use all possible values automatically"; it can only be used on types with a finite number states like `enum` and `Bool`.
+The use of `.values` means we're explicitly giving all the possible values, and `.wild` means "use all possible values automatically"; it can only be used on types with a finite number of states like `enum` and `Bool`.

 In order to use this technique we must define a simple mutable struct like this: